iwf-inspire/mfree_iwf/README.md

 * Becker, Markus, Markus Ihmsen, and Matthias Teschner.
 "Corotated SPH for Deformable Solids."
 NPH.
 2009.
 * Müller, Matthias, et al. "Point based animation of elastic, plastic and melting objects."
 Proceedings of the 2004 ACM SIGGRAPH/Eurographics symposium on Computer animation.
 Eurographics Association, 2004.

 Additionaly, an updated Lagrangian as well as a Total Lagrangian FEM algorithm is implemented to provide reference simulations.
-Results are written to disk using the legacy vtk formatm, which can be viewed using [paraview](https://www.paraview.org/).
+Results are written to disk using the legacy vtk format, which can be viewed using [paraview](https://www.paraview.org/).

 mfree_iwf does not need any dependencies and has been written in C++14, although a C++11 compatible compiler might suffice (not tested).
 Makefiles for both a Debug and Release build are provided. mfree_iwf was developed at ETH Zurich and was written by:
 * Matthias Röthlin (mroethli@ethz.ch)